archnotwindows/poweroffer/README.md

 3 - Rename the folder in to poweroffer

-4 - Install tkinter with these commands "sudo apt-get install python3-tk" and "pip install tk"
+4 - Install tkinter with these commands

+      sudo apt-get install python3-tk
+      pip install tk

 5 - Install os,json and time ( but probably these libraries are already installed on your system)

 6 - become a root user ( with " su " command and continue to do all the operations with root)

-7 - Install lz4.block with this command "pip install lz4"
+7 - Install lz4.block with this command
+      pip install lz4

+8 - open a terminal emulator and write

+      crontab -e

-8 - open a terminal emulator and write "crontab -e" ( if is your first time you may have to choose witch editor you wanna use)
+  NOTE:if is your first time you may have to choose witch editor you wanna use

 9 - write at the end of the file this string " * * * * * /bin/bash /home/your-username/Desktop/poweroffer/executable.sh "